-The primary objective for the Scheme is to ensure that the benefit payments are met as they fall due.
+The primary objective for the DB Section is to ensure that the benefit payments are met as they fall due.
 In addition to this primary objective, the Trustee has the following objectives:

-- the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level. - that over the long-term the Scheme should be funded on a solvency basis (i.e., the asset value should be at least that of its liabilities on a solvency basis) and should adopt a low-risk long-term investment strategy.
+- the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level. - that over the long-term the Scheme should be funded on a solvency basis (i.e. the asset value should be at least as much as the estimated cost of securing all the Scheme benefits with an insurance company) and should adopt a low-risk long-term investment strategy.